pixel_extract()

 .- krnl_dim

-Optional integer value specifying the dimension of an N x N kernel for which all individual pixel values will be returned.
-Only supported when extracting from a single raster band.
-Ignored if
+kernel for which all individual pixel values will be returned.
+Should be a positive whole number (will be coerced to integer by truncation).
+Currently only supported when extracting from a single raster band.
+Ignored ifinterp

 is specified as other than"nearest"

-(i.e., will always use the kernel implied by the interpolation method).- xy_srs
+(i.e., the kernel implied by the interpolation method will always be used).- xy_srs

 Optional character string specifying the spatial reference system for